 Injunctions and Restraining Orders

-Florida law provides for four types of orders of protection against violence, more commonly known as restraining orders.
-They are
+Florida law provides for the following four types of restraining orders:

 - Dating Violence Injunction,